Sign up to our weekly newsletter

 Our advice: Don’t give away all of your secrets, but do be insightful and offer valuable contributions to your audience.
 Also give them the opportunity to challenge your views and ask questions – there is nothing wrong with some healthy conversation and back and forth, and this can help to educate readers of your perspective and better understand your standpoint.

 One of the fastest rising forms of communication, particularly over the last two years, has been podcasts.
-Whether you are a business professional, TV personality or award-winning chef, podcasts have taken the world by storm and we now see Google, Apple and Spotify dedicate a large percentage of their platforms to podcasts.
+Whether you are a business professional, TV personality or award-winning chef, podcasts have taken the world by storm and we now see Google, Apple and Spotify dedicate a large percentage of their platforms to them.

 A simple and easy method of communicating to your audience, podcasts are listened to during a commute, as part of a nightly routine or when looking for some quiet time.
-As a result, more and more brands have tapped into this stream (including ADPR – check out our Revitalise & Grow podcast here!) and use this channel to communicate valuable content to its audience, in order to upskill, educate and inform its audience.
+As a result, more and more brands have tapped into this stream (including ADPR – check out our Revitalise & Grow podcast here!) and use this channel to communicate valuable content to its audience, in order to upskill, educate and inform.

 Our takeaway point is that thought leadership content is really important for establishing credibility for you and your brand.
 For more information on how you can make thought leadership work for you, or how to become a thought leader in your sector, request a call back here or listen to our recent podcast on making thought leadership work for you here.